duolinwang/CircRNAFisher/README.md

 ### Usage

 * You can run CircRNAFisher step by step or put all the following commands into one file after all parameters have been set then run it together.
-* If you run CircRNAFisher step by step, you can continue from any step you stoped.
+* If you run CircRNAFisher step by step, you can continue from any step you stopped.
 -----------------
 ### Commands & Parameters